Indian quartet Diksha, Pranavi, Aditi, Avani set for PIF London 2025 - www.lokmattimes.com

 Diksha's team includes Kirsten Rudgeley, Momoka Kobori, and Chloe Williams.
 Aditi's squad features Pranavi Urs, Ursula Wikstrom, and Ayako Uehara, while Avani teams up with Helen Briem, Patricia Isabel Schmidt, and Agathe Sauzon.

-Aditi Ashok, who has shifted much of her focus to the LPGA Tour in the United States, continues to inspire fellow Indian golfers with her remarkable career on the LET.
-She regularly competes in major LET tournaments, such as the PIF London Championship.
+Aditi Ashok, who has shifted much of her focus to the LPGA Tour in the United States, continues to inspire fellow Indian golfers with her remarkable LET career.
+She regularly competes in major LET tournaments like the PIF London Championship.

 The tournament will also showcase top international talents, adding to its prestige.
 Leading the field is Charley Hull, Golf Saudi ambassador and recent runner-up at the AIG Women's Open.
 Joining her are Major champions Georgia Hall and Patty Tavatanakit, alongside 2023 Evian Championship winner Celine Boutier and Alison Lee.